khunspoonzi/pyob/README.md

 # 2
 ```

-Retrieve objects from the object store by index as you would a list:
+Retrieve objects from the PyOb store by index as you would a list:

 ```python
 Country.obs[0]